ethcatherders/EIPIP/All EIPIP Meetings/Meeting 015.md

 **Pooja Ranjan**
 Adding to this, there are a few comments from my car in the chat box:

 "I have a dream where we one day split ERCs from EIPs repository.
-But I think that is far in the future.  😊 Historically, everyone participating in Ethereum has actively avoided any kind of power structure, which includes any form of governance. "
+But I think that is far in the future.  😊Historically, everyone participating in Ethereum has actively avoided any kind of power structure, which includes any form of governance."

 But I think that even this EIPIP group in itself is a part of governance.
 We are trying to help out structure as much as possible, discussing everything that may or may not affect the general flow of Ethereum governance.